EyalYe/AP_Emulator/README.md

 # AP_Emulator
-This is an Associative Processor emulator developed by Eyal Yemini and Harel Merkel.
+This is an Associative Processor emulator developed by Eyal Yemini and Harel Markel.